Bernard Joseph McLaughlin

-Bernard Joseph McLaughlin (November 19, 1912 – January 5, 2015) was an American bishop of the Roman Catholic Church.
+Bernard Joseph McLaughlin (November 19, 1912 – January 5, 2015) was an American bishop of the Catholic Church.
 He served as the Auxiliary Bishop of Buffalo and also held the titular see of Mottola.

 Biography

 Early life and education

 McLaughlin was born in North Tonawanda, New York on November 19, 1912.
 He was the son of Michael Henry McLaughlin and Mary Agnes (née Curran) McLaughlin.
 He was baptized at Ascension Church in North Tonawanda in 1912.
 The McLaughlin family later moved to Visitation Parish in Buffalo, New York where he attended the parish school.
 In 1925, he entered the Preparatory Seminary in the Diocese of Buffalo and was a member of its first graduation class.
 Five years later he left Buffalo to attend the Urban College for the Propagation of the Faith in Rome, Italy.

 Ordination and ministry

 McLaughlin was ordained a priest in St John Lateran Basilica, Rome, on December 21, 1935.
 He continued further studies and remained in Rome for another six months before returning to Buffalo.
 On August 14, 1936, he was named as assistant at St. Joseph New Cathedral.
 He remained there until June 1942 when he was appointed secretary of the diocesan Tribunal.
 In 1946 he was appointed assistant chancellor and soon after became vice chancellor of the diocese.
 He became chancellor of the diocese on December 16, 1953.
 In November 1950 he was chosen to establish the new parish of Coronation of the Blessed Virgin Mary on Buffalo's West Side.
 He continued his duties at the Chancery during his time as pastor and in June 1961 was transferred from Coronation to become pastor of Blessed Sacrament Parish, Kenmore, New York.
 He remained at Blessed Sacrament until 1972 when he was named pastor of St. John the Baptist Parish in Kenmore.

 McLaughlin received several honors from the Vatican.
 On April 6, 1950, Pope Pius XII made him a Private Chamberlain with the title of Very Reverend Monsignor.
 Three years later he was raised to the rank of Domestic Prelate with the title of Right Reverend Monsignor.
 On December 4, 1967, Pope Paul made him a Prothonotary Apostolic.
 In addition to his work as chancellor, Bishop McLaughlin has been a member of the board of diocesan Consultors and a vicar general.